jaredbach/3-Legged-OAuth-WorkFlow-for-Twitter/README.md

 			ACCESS_SECRET = oauth_token_secret(data)

 We can now use the HerzlBot Twitter application.
 Note that the test_tweet.py file is for testing if the API is connected properly.
+If you run this file, your app should Tweet out a "Shalom."
 This file uses the tweepy module to Tweet out a sample Tweet.